SwissFederalArchives/lindas-admin-ch/content/template-parts/governance/en.md

-## Linked Data Governance at the Federal Administration.
+## Linked data governance in the Federal Administration

-These sections list information that pertains to **Linked Data Governance**.
-Here we describe the overarching design decisions around the transformation and use of Linked Data that need to be considered.
+These sections contain information about **linked data governance**.
+They describe the overarching design decisions concerning the transformation and use of linked data that need to be considered.